GustavBrock/VBA.Random/README.md

 ### Code

-Code has been tested with both 32-bit and 64-bit Microsoft Access 2019 and 365.
+Code has been tested with both 32-bit and 64-bit Microsoft Access and Excel 2019 and 365.

 ### Documentation